 It’s also centrally located near several mountain towns, meaning you can get mountain views and still enjoy what the towns have to offer.

 Reservations for Sapphire Point open up 6 months in advance, and they can typically sell out for prime time slots within the first few minutes (and sometimes even seconds!) of becoming available.
-So if you want to have your small wedding here, we recommend choosing a weekday, which is also a good way to avoid the crowds that tend to congregate here.
+So if you want to have your small wedding here, I recommend choosing a weekday, which is also a good way to avoid the crowds that tend to congregate here.

 Also, you’ll want to decide on this spot more than 6 months out to ensure you get the date and time you want.
-We don’t recommend this small wedding venue for last minute elopements largely because you’re essentially choosing one of the “left over” time slots, and those are not usually at good times, lighting-wise.
+I don’t recommend this small wedding venue for last minute elopements largely because you’re essentially choosing one of the “left over” time slots, and those are not usually at good times, lighting-wise.

 Check out some of our favorite elopement and adventure wedding planning resources: